ClassicalMoser/eslint-plugin-import-boundaries/README.md

 import { UseCase } from '@application';

 // ❌ WRONG
-import { Entity } from '@domain/entities'; // Subpath not allowed
+import { Entity } from '@domain/entities'; // Subpath not allowed for cross-boundary
-import { Entity } from '../domain'; // Relative not allowed
+import { Entity } from '../domain'; // Relative not allowed for cross-boundary
 ```

 ### 2. Same-Boundary Imports → Relative (when close)